Darkness to Light Home Page

 Part Two of this three-part article will be posted on this website after it is published in the next issue of Darkness to Light Newsletter.
 In the meantime, for further details about my forthcoming Impeach book and my basic arguments about impeachment, see the two-part article I recently posted on my politics website titled Senator Johnson Destroys Dem Impeachment Arguments and Buttresses Repub Arguments.

-Rather than running Parts Two and Three of this article on this website, I will be incorporating that material as a chapter in Volume One of my forthcoming three-volume set Dems Cannot Beat Trump, So They Impeach Trump.
+Rather than running Parts Two and Three of this article on this website, I am incorporating that material as a chapter in Volume Two of my three-volume set Dems Cannot Beat Trump, So They Impeach Trump.
 Those parts further defend Trump against the impeachment and other charges leveled against him.
 As such, it is best to read them in the context of my trilogy.
 But for as follow-up article to this article, see No Viable Evangelical Alternatives to President Trump.

 ALT: Analytical-Literal Translation of the Old Testament: Volume I: The Torah.
 Copyright © 2012 by Gary F. Zeolla (www.Zeolla.org).